Part One What Is a Trauma Nurse?

 Trauma nurses care for people with critical, often life-threatening injuries.
-These injuries include auto accidents, blunt or sharp trauma such as falls or stabbings, work accidents, electrocutions, burns, and many more.
-Trauma nurses are also some of the first responders of the emergency department (ED) team to care for victims of self-inflicted injuries and violent crimes.
+They are some of the first responders of the emergency department (ED) team to care for victims of self-inflicted injuries and violent crimes.

 Trauma nurses are usually assigned to the critical area of the ED where they’re prepared to care for anyone received via emergency transport.
 They work in tandem with emergency services crews, ED physicians, trauma surgeons, and many others.
 Their goal is to stabilize the patient and help them survive with the best possible outcome.